ape-apatchett/lfs-arctic-browning/README.md

 ### Vegetation
 #### browning_vegetation_community_composition.R

+Fits generalized linear latent variable models (GLLVMs) to vegetation point-frame data to assess changes in plant community composition associated with vegetation type and browning, and generates descriptive summaries of vegetation composition and damage.

 - Table 1.
 Vegetation damage (%) recorded during the 2020 survey
 - Table S2.
 Presence/absence of vascular and cryptogam species
 - Figure 1.
 Species coefficients from the GLLVM